When using Exclaimer, all emails with a signature applied are converted to HTML format.

 See how you can resolve this issue.

-When Exclaimer receives messages in Plain Text format, it checks if a signature needs to be applied, and if it does, then automatically it converts them to HTML format before applying an HTML signature.
+When Exclaimer receives messages in Plain Text format, it checks if a signature needs to be applied, and if it does, it automatically converts them to HTML format before applying an HTML signature.

 If a Plain Text message does not require a signature, it is not converted to HTML format.

-NOTE: Please get in touch with the Support team if you have any issues when working with the Exclaimer's drag-and-drop editor - we'll be happy to help!
+NOTE: Contact the Support team if you have any issues when working with the Exclaimer's drag-and-drop editor.

 Unfortunately, this is not possible.